WANT TO BE PROMOTED ON OUR SITE?

 Acer Palmatum Fountain for Albi, France

-This fountain was designed in 2012 for a mediterranean garden near Albi in the South of France.
+This fountain was designed for a mediterranean garden near Albi in the South of France.
 It has the slender stems and delicate curving leaves of this Acer tree an drips water from the trailing fingers of each leaf.

 Early fountain designs were commissioned for show gardens at the Hampton Court and Chelsea Flower shows and this has continued.
 Other commissions built up rapidly in the UK, mainly for private gardens, but also for public and commercial spaces.
 His work has been comissioned for countries in Europe, North America, the Far East and Africa.